Fiazul/text-file-translator-web-app-with-fastapi/readme.md

 - **Python 3.9 or above** installed on your system.
 - **MongoDB Atlas** account for storing history.
 - API key for translation (I got mine from https://ai.google.dev/gemini-api/docs/api-key).
+# The genai api key that google provide doesnt do directly translation. so i have write prompt for it. you can do the prompting however you want in translation.py
 ---

 ### 1. Clone the Repository